Catherine Helen Spence Memorial Scholarship

 Janette Young was a Social Worker and Senior Project Officer in the South Australian Department of Human Services when, for the scholarship, she undertook a study to investigate barriers to university entrance, with particular reference to the experiences of university graduates originating from the City of Elizabeth in South Australia - one of the most disadvantaged communities in the nation.

-Her social work career involved working on issues such as domestic violence, homelessness, prisoner health, primary health care, education pathways, community capacity and aged care.
+Her social work career involved working on issues such as domestic violence, homelessness, prisoner health, primary health care, education pathways, community capacity, and aged care.
 She is now Program Director for the Bachelor of Health Sciences at the University of South Australia.
-Her teaching and research interests encompass, health promotion, health as a political and politicised field, mental health and wellbeing.
+Her teaching and research interests encompass health promotion, health as a political and politicised field, and mental health and wellbeing.

 1997 Megan Warin

 Megan has a degree in Anthropology and Visual Arts.
 With the scholarship, she visited Canada and Scotland to investigate the treatment of anorexia nervosa.

 Her Ph.D. on anorexia nervosa was published as Abject Relations : Everyday Worlds of Anorexia, (Rutgers University Press, 2009).

 A social anthropologist, she has taught at universities in Australia and Britain and is currently working in Gender Studies and Social Analysis at the University of Adelaide, where she is also a member of the Fay Gale Centre for Gender Research and the Lifecourse and Intergenerational Health (LIGHt) Research Group.

 Her teaching and research interests coalesce around the gendering of health and illness (including anorexia and obesity), theories of embodiment, and public understanding of scientific paradigms of obesity.
 She has won a number of ARC and NHMRC grants to continue this work.
 She was appointed to the Catherine Helen Spence Memorial Scholarship Committee in 2011.

 1993 Ronda Schultz